bedag/helm-charts/charts/manifests/templates/manifests/README.md

 #### Multiple Bundles

 Using multiple bundles is very straightforward, just do the same thing you did with a single bundle but multiple times - that's it.
-In this example we seperate two microservices within the chart (Frontend/Backend).
+In this example we separate two microservices within the chart (Frontend/Backend).

 **templates/frontend.yaml**
 ```